derrickburns/generalized-kmeans-clustering/README.md

-With these definitions, we define our realization of a k-means model, ```KMeansModel``` which we enrich with operations to find closest clusters to a point:
+With these definitions, we define our realization of a k-means model, ```KMeansModel``` which we enrich with operations to find closest clusters to a point and to compute distances:

 ```scala
 trait KMeansModel {